s-andrews/nextflow_pipelines/Docs/Nextflow_at_Babraham.md

 - nf_fastqc
 - nf_fastq_screen
 - nf_trim_galore
-- nf_trim_galore_speciality (for `--hardrtrim`, `--clock`, `--polyA` etc.)
+- nf_trim_galore_speciality (for `--hardtrim`, `--clock`, `--polyA` etc.)
 - nf_bowtie2
 - nf_hisat2
 - nf_bismark

-In addition to the default parameters, each pipeline accepts a tool-specific add All pre-configured pipelines take one additional argument, which has to be exactly in the following form to work:
+In addition to the pre-configured default parameters, each pipeline accepts a single tool-specific additional argument.
+For the purpose of constructing this extra agrument, all software tools are `lowercase only` (e.g. `fastqc`, not `FastQC`), followed by `_args`, followed by one or more additional options you would like to supply:

 ```
 --toolname_args "'--additional_option value --extra_flag etc.'"